ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/graphics/sprites/spritetext.markdown

 ![image](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/45994.png) *Adding a Font*

 This will open a new file explorer window where the user may select the Font or Fonts to import.
-Once a Font is imported into Zero, simply select the Font resource property on the SpriteText component and choose the desired Font.
+Once a Font is imported into Zilch, simply select the Font resource property on the SpriteText component and choose the desired Font.

 ![ChangeFonts](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/47827.gif) *Selecting Multiple Fonts*

-NOTE: Zero accepts both OpenType Font (OTF) and TrueType Font (TTF).
+NOTE: Zilch accepts both OpenType Font (OTF) and TrueType Font (TTF).

  ## Changing the Text